netbiolab/scHumanNet/README.md

 ```

 ## Using multiple user genesets for comparison
 Of note, we can also compare the functional connectivity of multiple genesets.
 In this case, the geneset is provided as a named list for parameter geneset of `DeconvoluteNet()`.
 In this case the output dataframe contains column Connectivity number normlalized for the length of detected signatures.
-It is often informative to find which geneset have the most co-functional properties by utilizing scaater plots.
+It is often informative to find which geneset have the most co-functional properties by utilizing scatter plots.
 Here we show that in the breast cancer signature genesets, signature GGI97, Robust, Tcell have most connectivity.
+In practice, this function can be potentially used to deconvolute previously identified genesets and analyze the cellular context of co-functionality of user's scRNA seq dataset.

 ``` r
 data("BC_signatures")
 bcsig.connectivity <- DeconvoluteNet(network = sorted.net.list, geneset = bc.sig.list)